fusioncharts/dev_centre_docs/getting-started/angular/angular2/your-first-chart-using-angular2.md

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
 In this page, we'll see how to render charts using FusionCharts and angular-FusionCharts Component.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/angular/angular2/your-first-chart-using-angular2#create-your-first-map-10).

-Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angular2/install-using-angular2 '@@open-newtab') `vue-fusioncharts` plugin, if not already installed.
+Before going through this article, please [install]({% site.baseurl %}/getting-started/angular/angular2/install-using-angular2 '@@open-newtab') `angular-fusioncharts` plugin, if not already installed.

 ## Create your first chart